 When all battles of the same turn have been resolved, a Battle Summary window is displayed with the account of all those battles.
-See Illustration 16.14 and 16.14a (details viewed when clicking on the button on the left-hand side) below
+See Illustration 16.14 below

 It summarizes the various scores, VP, winners and losers and many other details.
-You can see more details by clicking on the information button located at the far left of each battle listed in the window (see Illustration 16.14b below).
+You can see more details by clicking on the information button located at the far left of each battle listed in the window.